luni64/TeensyStep/README.md

 - Step pulse polarity, i.e., if your driver requires active high or active low step pulses.
 - Setting for inverted rotation direction

-The stepper class also keeps track of the current position and accepts the setting of a new target position.
-A new target position can be set absolutely or relative to the current position.

 Here a snippet showing the usage of the stepper class
 ```c++